TA2k/ioBroker.dreame/README.md

 ## dreame adapter for ioBroker

-Adapter for dreame home devices
+Adapter for dreame home devices tested with L10 L20 and x40

 #### deviceId.status